• Skip to primary navigation

 Instructions

-• Put the flour, sugar and baking soda in to a large bowl and mix.
+• Put 130 g Plain flour, 2 tablespoon Sugar and 1 teaspoon Baking soda into a large bowl and mix.

-• In a smaller bowl, whisk the egg and add the milk, vanilla and melted butter and mix well.
+• In a smaller bowl, whisk 1 Egg and add 250 ml Skimmed milk, 1 teaspoon Vanilla extract and 25 g Butter (melted) and mix well.

-• Pour the wet mixture in to the flour mixture and gently stir to form a batter.
-Gently fold in half of the blueberries
+• Pour the wet mixture into the flour mixture and gently stir to form a batter.
+Gently fold in 100 g Blueberries.

 • The amount of waffles this mixture makes and cooking times will vary depending on the waffle iron you are using.
 Always consult your user manual for cooking instructions.